apple/swift-algorithms/Guides/Suffix.md

 ### Naming

-The function's name resembles that of an existing Swift function `prefix(while:)`, which performs same opperation however in the forward direction of the collection.
-Hence, as this function traverses from the end of the collection, `suffix(while:)` is an apporiate name.
+The function's name resembles that of an existing Swift function `prefix(while:)`, which performs same operation however in the forward direction of the collection.
+Hence, as this function traverses from the end of the collection, `suffix(while:)` is an appropriate name.